LoveSoftware/getting-started-with-the-elk-stack/docs/Exercises.md

 Note the use of the JSON filter.
 Monolog serializes the log data to JSON.

+3) Restart logstash

+4) Add the path and type of the new 'hello-applog' to the logstash forwarder config.

+5) Restart the logstash forwarder

+6) Note the new php application logs arriving in kibana!

 ##Exercise Seven Visualisation / Dashboard Creation

 The aim of this exercise is to create a several visualisations of the data